puppetlabs/puppet-docs/source/puppet/4.5/reference/type.md

 <h4 id="file-attribute-links">links</h4>

 How to handle links during file actions.
-During file copying, `follow` will copy the target file instead of the link, `manage` will copy the link itself, and `ignore` will just pass it by.
-When not copying, `manage` and `ignore` behave equivalently (because you cannot really ignore links entirely during local recursion), and `follow` will manage the file to which the link points.
+During file copying, `follow` will copy the target file instead of the link and `manage` will copy the link itself.
+When not copying, `manage` will manage the link, and `follow` will manage the file to which the link points.

 Valid values are `follow`, `manage`.